President and CEO

 Celeste is responsible for recruiting, training, and matching her mentors.
 She monitors the mentoring pairs, provides ongoing support, and maintains an up to date database on all program participants.
 The best part of her job, Celeste admits, is being present on the day when a mentor is matched with his/her mentee; to witness a relationship blossom from that moment is priceless.

-Cathy was a mentor for over 10 years with the RI Mentoring Partnership, so it just made sense that upon retiring from a 32-year career with the Department of Human Services, Office of Child Support Services, she took a part-time position supporting the RIMP team.
+Cathy was a mentor for over 10 years with MENTOR Rhode Island, so it just made sense that upon retiring from a 32-year career with the Department of Human Services, Office of Child Support Services, she took a part-time position supporting the team.

 She is very passionate about the program and has seen first-hand the rewards of mentoring, having had the same mentee from first grade, through middle school, graduate high school and go on to college.
 She continues to mentor today.
 In her spare time, she enjoys going to the gym, golfing and traveling.